CACFP Administrative Manual Section 4.3

 4.3 Meal Benefit Form for Providers

-If a home does not qualify for Tier I reimbursement through area eligibility, the sponsor may try qualifying the home by determining if the DCH provider is income or categorically eligible.
-To make this determination, the sponsor must have the provider complete a Meal Benefit Form (MBF) for Providers.
+If a provider does not qualify for Tier I reimbursement through area eligibility, the sponsor may try qualifying the home by determining if the Day Care Home (DCH) provider is income or categorically eligible.
+To make this determination, the sponsor must have the provider complete a Meal Benefit Form (MBF) for Providers With Instructions.
+A template MBF for Providers With Instructions is available in the Child Nutrition Information and Payment System (CNIPS) Download Forms, Form DCH 06, Meal Benefit Form for Providers With Instructions.

 A provider’s home is categorically eligible for Tier I benefits if he or she is a member of a household that receives: